 A momentary memory lapse, which everyone experiences regardless of age, results in a panicky “I’m having a senior moment.”
 I have never heard a teenager experiencing a “Junior Moment” with their memory lapse, and they have plenty of them.

-Expression of amazement for age-related competence is patronizing.
-Ability should be valued for what it is, without reference to chronological age.
+The expression of amazement for age-related competence is patronizing.
+The ability should be valued for what it is, without reference to chronological age.
 That point will be reached when more influential and outspoken mature role models come out of the “old age” closet and show, if not flaunt, what they and others are capable of accomplishing.
 Chronological age.